codesilva/codesilva.github.io/_drafts/derivando-enumerators-de-fibers.md

 ## Traversor Limitations

+> Note that enumeration sequence by next, next_values, peek and peek_values do not affect other non-external enumeration methods, unless the underlying iteration method itself has side-effect, e.g. IO#each_line.
+>
+> Moreover, implementation typically uses fibers so performance could be slower and exception stacktraces different than expected.

 Our Enumerator is good enough.
 It covers the most cases.
 But there are some limitations.
 We can't have `next` or `rewind` methods on the consumer side.
-We can't have external iterators.
+In summary, we can't have external iterators.

-This limitation is due to the fact that the Yielder produces all values at once.
-The lazyness we have so far is due to blocks only.
-We settle blocks but once the run, they run until the end.
+Our Traversor uses blocks to control the interleaving of the producer and the consumer.
+Thanks to lazy evaluation it's working as expected.
+For external iterators though, we need to have a way to pause and resume the execution.

 To achieve the full Enumerator behavior we need to use some construct that allows us to pause and resume the execution.
 We need some concurrency mechanism.